jackw01/arduino-pid-autotuner/README.md

     tuner.setOutputRange(0, 255);

     // Set the Ziegler-Nichols tuning mode
-    // Set it to either PIDAutotuner::znModeBasicPID, PIDAutotuner::znModeLessOvershoot,
+    // Set it to either PIDAutotuner::ZNModeBasicPID, PIDAutotuner::ZNModeLessOvershoot,
-    // or PIDAutotuner::znModeNoOvershoot.
-Test with znModeBasicPID first, but if there
+    // or PIDAutotuner::ZNModeNoOvershoot.
+Test with ZNModeBasicPID first, but if there
-    // is too much overshoot you can try the others. tuner.setZNMode(PIDAutotuner::znModeBasicPID);
+    // is too much overshoot you can try the others. tuner.setZNMode(PIDAutotuner::ZNModeBasicPID);

     // This must be called immediately before the tuning loop tuner.startTuningLoop();